transmission/transmission/docs/Building-Transmission.md

 ```console
 $ sudo apt install git build-essential cmake libcurl4-openssl-dev libssl-dev python3
 ```
 You likely want to install transmission as a native GUI application.
-There are two options, GTK and QT.
+There are two options, GTK and Qt.

 For GTK 3 client, two additional packages are required
 ```console
 $ sudo apt install libgtkmm-3.0-dev gettext
 ```
-For QT client, one additional package is needed on top of basic dependencies
+For Qt client, one additional package is needed on top of basic dependencies
 ```console
 $ sudo apt install qttools5-dev
 ```